armijnhemel/binaryanalysis-ng/doc/writing-parsers.md

 This makes the parser easier and cleaner, as it always seems as if the parser starts at offset `0`.
-When using Kaitai Struct based parsers this usually does not matter at all (unless the Kaitai Struct specification uses file size checks, which some unfortunately do) as tKaitai Struct will read from a stream of bytes and all that is needed is that the file pointer is pointing at the right offset.
+When using Kaitai Struct based parsers this usually does not matter at all (unless the Kaitai Struct specification uses file size checks, which some unfortunately do) as Kaitai Struct will read from a stream of bytes and all that is needed is that the file pointer is pointing at the right offset.